Keerthija5/pcam-cancer-detection-resnet34/README.md

 The PatchCamelyon (PCam) dataset is a benchmark dataset for cancer detection in histopathology images.

 - Binary classification task: tumor vs non-tumor tissue
-- Extracted patches from whole-slide histopathology images
+- Image patches extracted from whole-slide histopathology images
 - Training, validation, and test splits provided by the dataset

-Dataset link:
+Dataset source:
 https://github.com/basveeling/pcam

 ---

 ## Model

-A **ResNet-34 convolutional neural network** was used for classification.
+A **ResNet-34 convolutional neural network** is used for classification.

-Architecture highlights:
+Key characteristics:

-- Deep residual network with skip connections
+- Deep residual architecture with skip connections
 - Final fully connected layer adapted for binary classification
-- Random weight initialization (no pretrained weights)
+- Random weight initialization

 ---

-## Training Setup
+## Training Configuration

-Training configuration:
+Training settings used for all experiments:

-- Optimizer: Stochastic Gradient Descent (SGD)
+- Optimizer: SGD
 - Momentum: 0.9
 - Weight decay: 5 × 10⁻⁴
 - Batch size: 64